Wacken2012/BestNote/README.md

 - Access to sheet music by voice and role
 - Calendar integration (CalDAV-compatible)
 - Upload logic via `v-can-upload` directive
-# OpenMusikVerein / BestNote

-This repository contains BestNote — an AI-assisted sheet-music and calendar management app for music clubs.

 This project includes full documentation in German and English.
 Please choose a language:

 - German documentation: [README.de.md](README.de.md)